The-Marcy-Lab-School/7-0-2-assignment/README.md

 https://api.giphy.com/v1/gifs/search?api_key={API_KEY}&q={query}&limit=3&rating=g
 ```

+The data returned by these endpoints will be an object with a `data` array of gif objects.
+Each gif will have an `images` array containing the URLs of the gifs to display.

 For each of these, DO NOT paste your API key directly into your code.
 Follow the next set of steps to properly hide your API key from GitHub.